 Nguyen Trung Ton and his friend, Nguyen Viet Tu, were kidnapped by plainclothes agents while attempting to visit fellow activists, driven around for hours, beaten, robbed, and released in a rural area.
-Read more about the lasting efects of the brutal assault in the "Physical Health History" section below.
-Ton and his family have been subjected to harassment and intimidation over the past several years, includng disruption of their family business.
+Read more about the lasting efects of the brutal assault in the "Physical Health History" section of this profile.
+Ton and his family were subjected to harassment and intimidation over the past several years, includng disruption of their family business.

 Nguyen Trung Ton Facebook

 Amnesty International, Urgent Action, Activists Held Incommunicado May Face Life in Prison, September 8, 2017 (PDF)